Belcarra/pi_zero_connected/README.md

 - restore the cmdline.txt file to normal
 - call the standard first boot script to resize the file system

-This assumes a newly created SD card with a Raspbian image.
+This assumes a newly created SD card with a Raspbian image as created (for example) with the *raspberry-pi-imager*.
 This will have two partions:
 1. boot
 2. extfs

 The *boot* partition is formatted as FAT32 and can be easily modified from Windows or Mac OS.
 No changes are required in the extfs partition (which is not easily modified from Windows or Mac OS).

-A small zip file and script are copied to the */boot* partition of the newly imaged SD card.
+A small *zip file* and *script* are copied to the */boot* partition of the newly imaged SD card.

-With a minor change to /boot/cmdline.txt file the script will be used on the first boot of the SD card.
-That will copy unzip the files into the correct locations and then run the standard *Raspbian* first time init script to finish the installation.
+With a minor change to */boot/cmdline.txt* file the script will be used on the first boot of the SD card.

+When the Pi is booted the script will unzip the files into the correct locations in the *ext* filesystem and then run the standard
+*Raspbian* first time init script to finish the installation.
+That script normally resizes the ext partition to the full size of the SD card and then reboots the Pi.

 N.B.
 This project is compatible with the standard [Raspbian Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/)